 Another wealth manager may invest in a passive index fund with a low expense ratio for a much longer duration and earn an average return but with much lower expenses.
 Ultimately, the net returns after deducting all such expenses are what matter.
 Feel free to get in touch with Hutch Ashoo to know more about investment management and investment philosophy.

-Wealth management firms have neat-looking websites with glossy reviews.
-There is a long list of services offered and sharp messaging about why the firm is the best option for you.
+Wealth management firms, including Citi Personal Wealth Management, have neat-looking websites with glossy reviews.
+There is a long list of products and services mentioned in sharp messaging about why the firm is the best option for you.
 However, when you start interacting with the firm and speak to a wealth manager there, you should be careful about certain claims.

-Secondly, if a wealth manager suggests that investment costs and fees are the same things, then that should alert you.
+Secondly, if a wealth manager suggests that investment costs and fees are the same, that should alert you.
 Fees are what the wealth manager earns in return for the services that he/she offers.
-Investment costs are expenses incurred during the process of investing, as we have mentioned in the previous section.
+Investment costs are expenses incurred during investing, as we have mentioned in the previous section.
 The two cannot be the same.

-Thirdly, it is important that a wealth manager have experience working with high net worth and ultra-high net worth accounts like yours.
+Thirdly, a wealth manager, at Citi Personal Wealth Management or any other firm that offers wealth management services, must have experience working with high net worth and ultra-high net worth accounts like yours.
 Managing a sub-$1 million account is very different from managing a $10 million or $100 million account.
 You want the wealth manager to have the expertise in understanding the nuances of high-value accounts.

 We hope that these pointers will help you find the right wealth manager.
 If you have any questions about wealth management or simply want to explore what Pillar Wealth Management can do for you, then feel free to start a conversation.